 An unexpected highlight of Milan was a visit to Peck Italian Bar and Food Hall and Via Cantu 3 and its restaurant across the street.
 The bar and food hall are huge, on three levels, and I have never seen such a selection of Italian foods of every description.
 From fresh baked breads to homemade gelato to literally boulders of prosciutto and parmigiano reggiano, everything is there.
 Downstairs is a wine cellar with a huge selection of Italian and other wines.
 Dining at their restaurant across the street was an experience in itself, with freshness permeating every tasty dish.

 Milan has indeed graduated, and it now shows off its assets proudly.
 It deserves to be on the list of stops for the first time or repeat visitor.
 A few days there is certainly worthwhile.

 Sadly returning to Los Angeles, I was routed on Brussels Airlines through Brussels and then on United via Chicago back to LAX.
 Whereas Zurich is a dream to connect through, Brussels was filled with waiting and lines.
 It may be best to avoid connecting there if possible.

 Italy still has it and more.
 If you are planning to go this year, now is the time to plan your adventure.
 Advance planning with a travel professional will save you time and money.
-Find out what is possible and let an expert guide your way.
+Find out what is possible and let an expert guide your way on an Italy tour.